openoakland/openoakland.org/src/code-of-conduct.md

 If you cannot reach an event organizer or forum administrator and/or it is an emergency, please call 911 and/or remove yourself from the situation.

 You can also contact OpenOakland about harassment at _safespace@openoakland.org_ and feel free to use the email template below.
-The OpenOakland Core Team acknowledge that we are not always in a position to evaluate a given situation due to the number of events and the fact that our team is not always present.
+The OpenOakland Core Team acknowledges that we are not always in a position to evaluate a given situation due to the number of events and the fact that our team is not always present.
 However, we are hopeful that by providing these guidelines we are establishing a community that jointly adheres to these values and can provide an environment that is welcoming to all.

 We value your attendance and hope that by communicating these expectations widely we can all enjoy a harassment-free environment.